matillda123/Pulse-Retrieval-with-JAX/README.md

 # PulsedJAX: Pulse-Retrieval with JAX

 Uses JAX to implement various algorithms for pulse-retrieval in ultrafast optics.
-This does not mean that the algorithms are meant to be differentiated (even though they seem to be differentiable).
-However the point is to take advantage of jax.jit and other JAX-transformations.
+Here, the point of JAX is to take advantage of jax.jit and other JAX-transformations.
+A consequence of this is that the implementations of the algorithms are differentiable as part of a pure function.

 ## Installation and Documentation